 In a constantly changing environment, network resilience is key.
-That is why network evaluations and the evaluation of the effectiveness of production nodes are an essential and continuous exercise for companies in order to reduce complexity, improve cost-effectiveness and enhance speed and agility.
+That is why network transfer project evaluations and the evaluation of the effectiveness of production nodes are an essential and continuous exercise for companies in order to reduce complexity, improve cost-effectiveness and enhance speed and agility.

 Alongside these network (re-)design studies, companies want to drive their growth via mergers and acquisitions or decide to expand the use of external strategic collaborations.